enyojs/ares-project/CONTRIBUTE.md

 * Inspector.Config.Boolean
 * Inspector.Config.Text
 * Inspector.Config.Select which could be useful to you as you have enumerated values.
 See "onyx.Input" in "onyx.design" as an example.
-* Inspector.Config.Event which is used by default for all events to provide auto-completion with the functions existing in the edited kind (Should be merged in master today)
+* Inspector.Config.Event which is used by default for all events to provide auto-completion with the functions existing in the edited kind

 If this property is not defined, we select an input kind based on the property type.
 For the time being this is limited to Inspector.Config.Boolean or Inspector.Config.Text.